A Gut Health Doctor's Top 4 Foods For Metabolism & A Healthy Body Weight

 What is the gut-metabolism axis, you ask?
 Well, when your gut microbes digest the fiber from certain foods, they produce chemicals called short-chain fatty acids, which help regulate your "hunger" hormones, ghrelin and leptin.
 "A lot of people struggling with weight loss fixate on the calories, and they forget that [you can] have something slightly more in calories, but it's going to feed your gut bacteria and keep you full or for longer," Rossi notes.

-So it makes sense that full-fat yogurt is actually associated with lower body weight, according to a 2015 systematic review.
+So it makes sense that full-fat yogurt is actually associated with lower body weight1, according to a 2015 systematic review.
 "I'm not saying have a 500-gram tub [of yogurt] every night," she adds.
 "But having two tablespoons [can be helpful]."

 You might be surprised to see a grain on this food list, but according to Rossi, whole grains are actually linked to a healthier body weight.
 "I've seen over the past 15 years [whole grains] work wonders for weight management," she explains.
-Research backs up her claim, too: A 2019 meta-analysis shows that higher whole grain intake is associated with lower risk of weight gain.
+Research backs up her claim, too: A 2019 meta-analysis shows that higher whole grain intake is associated with lower risk of weight gain2.

 As for Rossi's favorite grain, she specifically touts quinoa: "It's got plant-based protein in it as well, which is good for the [gut] microbes," she notes, and it also contains fiber, which is great for boosting satiety and blood sugar balance.

 "Vinegars are also really good," says Rossi.
 "We know that they can help nourish the gut."
-Not only does the fermentation process help encourage the growth of good-for-you gut microbes, but the acidic properties of apple cider vinegar—specifically acetic acid—may even lead to feelings of fullness.
+Not only does the fermentation process help encourage the growth of good-for-you gut microbes, but the acidic properties of apple cider vinegar—specifically acetic acid—may even lead to feelings of fullness3.

 Not to mention, vinegar is beloved for blood sugar control.
-One study even showed that daily vinegar intake (about 2 to 6 tablespoons per day) improved the glycemic response to carbohydrate-rich meals; another even found that consuming apple cider vinegar (ACV) reduced post-meal blood sugar levels by about half in healthy participants.
+One study even showed that daily vinegar intake (about 2 to 6 tablespoons per day) improved the glycemic response to carbohydrate-rich meals4; another even found that consuming apple cider vinegar (ACV) reduced post-meal blood sugar levels by about half in healthy participants.
 Here's a quick, expert-approved tonic recipe to swig before a heavy meal, if you're hoping to balance your glucose response.

 Finally, we have chia seeds: "[These are] another great source of your plant-based omega-3s," Rossi notes (specifically alpha-linoleic acid, or ALA), and they're packed with protein and fiber.
 Just 2 tablespoons of chia seeds, in fact, come out to be about 140 calories with 4 grams of protein, 7 grams of unsaturated fat, and 11 grams of fiber.

 Thanks to this stellar nutrient profile, chia seeds have even been shown to regulate appetite levels by promoting feelings of fullness.
-Take this study, for instance, which found that chia seeds paired with yogurt as a midmorning snack worked for short-term satiety.
+Take this study, for instance, which found that chia seeds paired with yogurt as a midmorning snack worked for short-term satiety5.

 The gut-metabolism axis may sound complex, but here's the gist: You'll want to get a diverse array of foods in your diet to keep your gut microbes happy and your metabolism strong.
 Rossi shares even more foods to add to your grocery list—like the best nut butters and fruits to have on hand—so make sure to tune into the full episode to hear all of her gut health tips.
 Perhaps whip up a yummy yogurt or quinoa bowl while you listen.